ajblack0/3Desmos/README.md

 # 3Desmos
-a 3 dimensional graphing calculator inspired by Desmos
+A 3 dimensional graphing calculator inspired by Desmos.

+To be renamed when I think of something better.